Be attorneys and judges, not software technicians.

 01Reader

-The reader attorneys rely on every day.
+The reader your team relies on every day.

 A veteran's entire claims file — hundreds of documents, thousands of pages — opened as one ordered, searchable record.